Thae Yong-ho: Defection and aftermath

-In May 2018, Tae published Passcode to the Third Floor, a memoir of his life as a North Korean diplomat.
-The book became a bestseller in South Korea.
-A total of 10,000 copies of the first print run were sold in four days.
-It is a rare example of a book written by a North Korean defector becoming a bestseller in South Korea.
+In May 2018, Thae published Passcode to the Third Floor, a memoir detailing his life as a high-ranking North Korean diplomat.
+Thae wrote the book at the strong urging of Ahn Byung-hoon, the founder of Guiparang Publishing, who believed that Thae’s experiences must be documented as a historical record.
+The publication process reportedly faced significant opposition and delays from the National Intelligence Service (NIS) under the Moon Jae-in administration, which was cautious about the disclosure of sensitive information during a period of inter-Korean diplomacy.
+Despite these hurdles, Ahn's persistence led to the successful release of the memoir, which became a massive bestseller in South Korea, selling over 140,000 copies within its first two months.
 The memoir was described by Andrei Lankov as "a remarkably balanced and unbiased text" and it "writes about the North Korean system in a slightly detached way, describing how things are done but never going into a righteous frenzy of moralistic outrage".
-However, Fyodor Tertitskiy's review in Pacific Affairs noted that the book suffers from translation flaws, a selectively self-aggrandising narrative, and limited accessibility for general readers, despite offering valuable insights into North Korean diplomacy and internal politics.
+However, Fyodor Tertitskiy's review in Pacific Affairs said that the book suffers from translation flaws, a selectively self-aggrandising narrative, and limited accessibility for general readers, despite offering valuable insights into North Korean diplomacy and internal politics.
+In 2019, Thae encouraged another defector Jo Song-gil to come to South Korea after he defected in Italy.